megaease/easeprobe/README.md

     pid: "" # EaseProbe won't create a PID file
   ```

-**2) Log file Rotation**
+**Log file Rotation**

   There are two types of the log files: **Application Log** and **HTTP Access Log**.

-  Both Application Log and HTTP Access Log would be StdOut by default.
-They all can be configured by:
+  Both application and HTTP access logs will be displayed on StdOut by default.
+Both can be be configured by the `log:` directive such as:

   ```YAML
   log: